 Besides Scale, this waterfall ranking is also based on Popularity, Accessibility and Travel Experience.
 That’s why some giant waterfalls are not listed.
 For example, though Kadamaian Waterfall is the highest waterfall of Sabah, it is too difficult to get there.
 Please note that most height measurement is by estimation.

 Location: Inanam, Kota Kinabalu

 Yes, I know, Kiansom is the smallest waterfall in the top 10 list.
 It is listed because it is the most famous, accessible and visited waterfall in Kota Kinabalu city.
 I can’t exclude the waterfall that everyone loves.

 Height: 12 Meters (40 Feet)

 Gelas Waterfall is situated in Tawau Hills Park, a lush rainforest zone and source of five rivers.
-Hiking to Gelas Waterfall is a pleasure to nature lovers, as they can visit the tallest tropical tree in the world and soak in sulphurous hot springs in the park.
+Hiking to Gelas Waterfall is a pleasure to nature lovers, and you also can soak in sulphurous hot springs in the park.

 » Read more about Gelas Waterfall…